 The Experiments list includes the following information about each experiment:

-- Status: Not started, running, or stopped.
-Hover on the status for an experiment to view more information about its status.
+Status: Not started, running, or stopped.
+Hover over the status for an experiment to view more information about its status.

-- Metrics used: Any primary or secondary metrics and any metric groups used in the experiment.
-Hover on the metric name to view a full list of all metrics used.
+Metrics used: Any primary or secondary metrics and any metric groups used in the experiment.
+Hover over the metric name to view a full list of all metrics used.

 You can show or hide any of these columns by clicking the Display menu at the top of the list, and selecting or deselecting the appropriate column.

-Click on the three-dot overflow menu for an experiment to copy the experiment key, copy a direct link to the experiment, or archive the experiment.
+Click on the three-dot overflow menu for an experiment to do any of the following:

 Experiment list filters